org-metaeffekt/metaeffekt-container-annex/README.md

 illustration purposes, only.
 All metadata in the inventory have been generated using automated tools.
 No review and clearing of the meta data was performed.

-The current quality level of the data entlisted in the inventory and annex does not meet the requirements for operating or distributing the chosen container.
+The current quality level of the data listed in the inventory and annex does not meet the requirements for operating or distributing the chosen container.

 ## Feedback